heyysimarr/byopcryner/README.md

 ## Abstract and Methodology

 CryNER aims to detect cryptocurrency-related entities in text.
-For example, in the text: “At its core, cryptocurrency leverages blockchain technology—a decentralized and transparent ledger—to facilitate secure transactions,” the model would identify words like 'cryptocurrency' and 'ledger' and label them as crypto.
+For example, in the text: “At its core, cryptocurrency leverages blockchain technology—a decentralized and transparent ledger—to facilitate secure transactions,” the model would identify words like `cryptocurrency` and `ledger` and label them as crypto.

 ### Dataset
 - Crypto Headlines + NER Model -https://www.kaggle.com/datasets/kaballa/cryptoner-ml-model